chickenPopcorn/EqEq/notes/language-reference-manual.md

-# `EqualsEquals` Language Reference Manual (LRM)

-TODO:s
+# TODO:s
-- TODO(jon): review TODOs with TA/edwards (email Daniel)
+- [ ] TODO(jon): review TODOs with TA/edwards (email Daniel)
-- TODO(jon): move [LRM google doc](https://goo.gl/VJcW5Z) into this doc
+- [ ] TODO(jon): move [LRM google doc](https://goo.gl/VJcW5Z) into this doc
   - refactor headers to look like [C LRM](https://www.bell-labs.com/usr/dmr/www/cman.pdf)
+   1. Copy/paste old-LRM's content:
+     - [ ] Introduction
+     - [ ] Motivation
+     - [ ] Language Description
+       - [ ] Target Language: Python
+       - [ ] Syntax Overview
+         - [ ] Data Types
+         - [ ] Comments
+         - [ ] Code block format
+         - [ ] Declaration
+         - [ ] Flow control
+       - [ ] Language Features
+         - [ ] Mathematical Equations
+       - [ ] Sample program
+   2. refactor *this* LRM's existing content

   - expand missing pieces
-- TODO(tianci): "declarations" section: "explain *how* users declare each thing in our language (functions, variables, equations - like things should be single-variable on left-side)
+- [ ] TODO(tianci): "declarations" section: "explain *how* users declare each thing
+    in our language (functions, variables, equations - like things should be single-variable on left-side)
-- TODO(nam): address 'Keyword Meanings" TODO
+- [ ] TODO(nam): address 'Keyword Meanings" TODO
-- TODO(jimmy): cleanup/collapse/whatever 'Keyword Meanings" precedence
+- [ ] TODO(jimmy): cleanup/collapse/whatever 'Keyword Meanings" precedence
-- TODO(jimmy): address 'Reserved Keywords" TODO
+- [ ] TODO(jimmy): address 'Reserved Keywords" TODO
-- as group: start scanner.mll based on "Keywords & Expressions" sectinos
+- [ ] as group: start scanner.mll based on "Keywords & Expressions" sectinos
-    - update this doc based on what works
+    - [ ] update this doc based on what works

+---

+# `EqualsEquals` Language Reference Manual (LRM)

+EqualsEquals is a language designed for simple equation evaluation.
+EqualsEquals helps express mathematical equation in ASCII without straying too far from whiteboard-style notation.
+Users do not need to rearrange the equation by hand or reduce the formulas in order to get answers.
+It is similar to Wolfram Alpha that gives you information about an equation or expression.
+Our language can take multiple equations as input and it can evaluate the value of a certain variable of the equations when the values of other variables are given.
+It can also check if the set of equations have a valid solution.
+If not, it will throw exception and inform the user.

+## Motivation

+Reducing mathematical formulas can be really painful and tedious.
+With our language you can type in the equations just as the way you write them down on paper, then the program will evaluate the equations and return the result for you.
+We want to simplify the process of evaluating equations.
+Our goal is that we can evaluate equations without manually defining many programming-specific variables, so that the mathematical calculation procedure can be facilitated.

 ## Compiler Phases